pandadady/Deep-Learning-Course/self-Taught_learning/README.md

     is low efficiency and high cost of labor.
 Self-Taught learning is builded to solve those problem.

     It is able to learning features from unlabeled training data.
+Even though a single unlabeled example

+    is less informative than a single labeled example, the number of unlabeled data is much more than

+    that of the labeled data.
+When DL or ML algorithm is able to exploit this unlabeled data effectively

+    then we might be able to achieve better performance than the massive hand-engineering and massive

+    hand-labeling approaches.